ortus-boxlang/boxlang-docs/language/classes/README.md

 ### Creating Instances

-The _User.bx_ component above is a representation of _any_ user or the _idea_ of a user.
+The _User.bx_ class above is a representation of _any_ user or the _idea_ of a user.
 In order to bring it to life we will create an [**instance**](https://en.wikipedia.org/wiki/Instance_%28computer_science%29) of it, populate it with instance data and then use it.

 An instance, is a copy of that blueprint that you are bringing to life that will be stored in memory and used by the language during a set of executions.
-Usually via a `new` or `createObject()` keyword operation from another file, which can be a template or yet another component.
+Usually via a `new` or `createObject()` keyword operation from another file, which can be a template or yet another class.

 ```java
 // Create a new instance of the User class